Ostend Manifesto: Fallout

 Though officially repudiated by Marcy, the declaration ended any negotiations with Spain over the issue.
 In 1855 Spain shored up the defenses of Cuba and replaced all Criollo garrisons with Peninsulares more trusted to fight an American invasion.
 Spain also tried to revive a defensive alliance in the Caribbean that was proposed by Great Britain in the 1840s -- and rejected then by Spain -- but the British turned it down this time.
 Finally, the long-neglected Spanish Navy was improved and expanded considerably, acquiring 170 new vessels between 1856 and 1868, almost all of which were steamships.
 By 1860, Spain had created the fourth-most powerful navy in terms of total firepower and displacement after the British, French, and Italian navies.
 The U.S. Navy and Imperial Russian Navy had more ships total, but they consisted mostly of small vessels for coastal defense.

 James Buchanan was easily elected president in 1856.
 Although he remained committed to Cuban annexation, he was hindered by popular opposition and the growing sectional conflict.
 In 1858, a new proposal to purchase Cuba was voted down both by the United States Congress and Spain's Cortes Generales.
-The safety of Cuba remained a primary concern for Spain during the American Civil War and its decision not to intervene on either side, even after the Confederate envoy to Havana, Charles J. Helm, offered the withdrawal of any Southern ambitions over Cuba and a defensive alliance with Spain in exchange for Spanish recognition of Southern Independence.
+Maintaining control of Cuba was a primary concern of Spain in its decision to not join either side of the American Civil War.
+In 1861, the Confederate envoy to Havana, Charles J. Helm, unsuccessfully offered the end of any Southern ambitions over Cuba and a defensive alliance with Spain, in exchange for Spanish recognition of Southern independence.

 In the United States, it was not until thirty years after the Civil War that the so-called Cuban Question again came to national prominence.